 About

 My broad research interests are semantics, the syntax-semantic interface, pragmatics, iconicity and gestures.
+I am also interested in experimentally testing predictions of theories.

 More narrowly, I am interested in tense semantics, and specifically in the typology and the cross-linguistic aspect of sequence of tense, shiftable tense, future markers, and temporal pronouns.
 I also work on the syntax-semantic interface, investigating the semantics of proleptic constructions, and definiteness in clausal subjects.
-Finally, I am interested in negation, especially its pleonastic or expletive uses, as well as in its interaction with co-speech gestures
+Finally, I am interested in negation, especially its pleonastic or expletive uses, as well as in its interaction with co-speech gestures.

 Outside of linguistics, I like watching movies, visiting exhibitions, and traveling.